RBGKew/bioinfo-utils/docs/KewHPC/Logging_in_via_ssh.md

 #### SSH On Windows

-Unlike MacOS and Linux, Windows dowsn't come with an SSH client by default.
 Kew issued computers do usually have PuTTY preinstalled.
-If no client is present you'll need to install on of either [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or [MobaXterm](https://mobaxterm.mobatek.net/download.html) .
+If no client is present you'll need to install one of either [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or [MobaXterm](https://mobaxterm.mobatek.net/download.html) .

 **PuTTY**